Accessory nerve: Function

 The spinal component of the accessory nerve provides motor control of the sternocleidomastoid and trapezius muscles.
 The trapezius muscle controls the action of shrugging the shoulders, and the sternocleidomastoid the action of turning the head.
 Like most muscles, control of the trapezius muscle arises from the opposite side of the brain.
 Contraction of the upper part of the trapezius muscle elevates the scapula.
 The nerve fibres supplying sternocleidomastoid, however, are thought to change sides (decussate) twice.
 This means that the sternocleidomastoid is controlled by the brain on the same side of the body.
-Contraction of the stenocleidomastoid fibres turns the head to the opposite side, the net effect meaning that the head is turned to the side of the brain receiving visual information from that area.
+Contraction of the sternocleidomastoid fibres turns the head to the opposite side, the net effect meaning that the head is turned to the side of the brain receiving visual information from that area.
 The cranial component of the accessory nerve, on the other hand, provides motor control to the muscles of the soft palate, larynx and pharynx.

 Classification

-Among investigators there is disagreement regarding the terminology used to describe the type of information carried by the accessory nerve.
-As the trapezius and sternocleidomastoid muscles are derived from the pharyngeal arches, some investigators believe the spinal accessory nerve that innervates them must carry specific special visceral efferent (SVE) information.
+Among researchers there is disagreement regarding the terminology used to describe the type of information carried by the accessory nerve.
+As the trapezius and sternocleidomastoid muscles are derived from the pharyngeal arches, some researchers believe the spinal accessory nerve that innervates them must carry specific special visceral efferent (SVE) information.
 This is in line with the observation that the spinal accessory nucleus appears to be continuous with the nucleus ambiguus of the medulla.
 Others consider the spinal accessory nerve to carry general somatic efferent (GSE) information.
 Still others believe it is reasonable to conclude that the spinal accessory nerve contains both SVE and GSE components.